About

 Graduates will demonstrate verbal, nonverbal, and written communication skills that are effective for exchanging information with patients, their families, collaborating physicians, and other members of team care team.

-- ICS 1: Establish a meaningful and therapeutic relationship with patients ensuring the individual’s psychosocial, socioeconomic, and personal beliefs are explored to deliver culturally competent care.
+- ICS 1: Develop meaningful and therapeutic relationships with patients and their families by exploring their psychosocial, socioeconomic, and personal beliefs to provide culturally sensitive and patient-centered care.

 Clinical and Technical Skills